oxfordhalfblood/Transferlearning/README.md

 # Transferlearning
-Transfer learning using VGG16 and classification using SVM
+Transfer learning for image recognition/classification using VGG16 and classification using SVM